xenforo-ltd/docs/docs/lets-build-an-add-on.md

     Don't forget to execute the queries yourself!

 The same principles apply here in terms of naming.
 A significant difference is that all tables should additionally be prefixed with `xf_`.
 The reason for this is so that if a clean XF install is performed, we can remove all tables with the `xf_` prefix, including those created by add-ons.

-The final thing to note here is that we use the `SchemaManager` to help tell us what the default table config should be, which may vary depending on whether full unicode support is enabled.

 ## Extending the forum entity